yjp20/prism/docs/guides/11-dynamic-response-with-faker.md

 ### Fill or Additional Properties

-By default, fill properties (or additional properties in OAS) are enabled and will try to generate missing properties to fulfill the schema definition.
-Fill/additional properties can be ommited in two ways:
+By default, `fillProperties` (*additional properties* in OpenAPI) are enabled.
+When `fillProperties = true`, the JSON Schema Faker generates missing properties to fulfill the schema definition.

+To set `fillProperties` to `false`:

-1. **CLI:** Run `prism mock -d --json-schema-faker-fillProperties=false api.oas3.yaml`
+- **CLI:** Run `prism mock -d --json-schema-faker-fillProperties=false api.oas3.yaml`.
+Setting this value with the CLI will take priority over the value set in `x-json-schema-faker`
-2. Schema: Add the following to your schema:
+- **Schema:** Add a `x-json-schema-faker` object at the top level of you schema.

 ```yaml
 openapi: 3.1.0